GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/migrating-from-3-to-4.md

 #### Custom Attachments

 To add a custom attachments to the message the custom type has to be created first.
-This is true for both `v3.2` and `v4.x` however there're some differences so let's see what they are:
+This is true for both `v3.2` and `v4.x` however there are some differences so let's see what they are:

 `Version 3.x`
 ```swift